 Summary

-The "Mutually Agreed Norms for Routing Security” (MANRS) BCOP provides guidance to ease deployment of measures required by MANRS and is targeted at stub networks and small providers.
-The document should also assist in checking if the network setup is compliant with MANRS.
+The Mutually Agreed Norms for Routing Security (MANRS) BCOP provides guidance on how to deploy the measures required by MANRS and is targeted at stub networks and small providers.
+This document will also help in checking whether a network setup is conformant with MANRS.

 MANRS